Began writing TV shows such as _"Have Gun Will Travel" (1957)_, "Highway Patrol"

 (1956).
 Many of these were written using the pen-name of Robert Wesley.

-Book: "Star Trek the Motion Picture" novelization, 1979, his only Star Trek novel.
+(1979) Book: "Star Trek the Motion Picture" novelization.
+NOTE: This was his only novelization.

-Book: Contributor, "The Making of Star Trek the Motion Picture" with Susan Sackett
+): "The Making of Star Trek the Motion Picture".

 Wife Majel Barrett